JaGeo/LobsterPy/paper/paper.md

 ---
 # Summary
 The LOBSTER software aids in extracting quantum-chemical bonding information from materials.
-It does this by projecting the plane-wave based wave functions from density functional theory (DFT) onto an atomic orbital basis.  _LobsterPy_ is a Python package that provides convenient tools to systematically analyze, describe, and visualize such LOBSTER computations results.
-Since its first release, its capabilities have been extended significantly.
-Unlike earlier versions, which could only automatically analyze Crystal Orbital Hamilton Populations (COHPs)[@dronskowski1993crystal], _LobsterPy_ can now also analyze Crystal Orbital Overlap Populations (COOP)[@hughbanks1983chains] and Crystal Orbital Bond Index (COBI)[@mueller2021crystal] to extract summarized bonding information.
-The latter includes information on coordination environments, bond strengths, most relevant bonds, bonding, and anti-bonding contributions.
-Optionally, users can further extract the most important orbitals contributing to the relevant bonds.
+It does this by projecting the plane-wave based wave functions from density functional theory (DFT) onto an atomic orbital basis.
+[LobsterEnv](https://github.com/materialsproject/pymatgen/blob/master/pymatgen/io/lobster/lobsterenv.py), which is implemented in pymatgen[[@ong2013python] by some of the authors of this package, facilitates the use of quantum-chemical bonding information obtained from LOBSTER to identify neighbors and coordination environments. _LobsterPy_ is a Python package that offers a set of convenient tools to analyze further and summarize the LobsterEnv outputs in the form of JSONs that are easy to interpret and process.
+These tools enable the estimation of (anti) bonding contributions, generation of textual descriptions, and visualization of LOBSTER computation results.
+Since its first release, both _LobsterPy_ and _LobsterEnv_ capabilities have been extended significantly.
+Unlike earlier versions, which could only automatically analyze Crystal Orbital Hamilton Populations (COHPs)[@dronskowski1993crystal], both can now also analyze Crystal Orbital Overlap Populations (COOP)[@hughbanks1983chains] and Crystal Orbital Bond Index (COBI)[@mueller2021crystal].
+Extracting the information about the most important orbitals contributing to the bonds is optional, and users can enable it as needed.
 Additionally, bonding-based features for machine-learning (ML) studies can be engineered via the sub-packages "featurize" and "structuregraphs".
 Alongside its Python interface, it also provides an easy-to-use command line interface (CLI) that runs automatic analysis of the computations and generates a summary of results and publication-ready figures.

 _LobsterPy_ has been used to produce the results in [@ngo2023dft; @morgan2023structures; @naik2023quantumchemical] and is also part of
-[@atomate2] bonding analysis workflow for generating bonding analysis summaries.
+[@atomate2] bonding analysis workflow for generating bonding analysis data in a format compatible with the Materials Project[@materialsproject] API.

 # Statement of need
 Although notion of "bonds" might seem unusual from a physicist's point of view, chemists have been employing it routinely to